larchiu/cloud-sql-jdbc-socket-factory/docs/jdbc-postgres.md

 ### Specifying IP Types

-"The `ipTypes` argument is used to specify a preferred order of IP types used to connect via a comma delimited list.
+The `ipTypes` argument is used to specify a preferred order of IP types used to connect via a comma delimited list.
 For example, `ipTypes=PUBLIC,PRIVATE` will use the instance's Public IP if it exists, otherwise private.
 The value `ipTypes=PRIVATE` will force the Cloud SQL instance to connect via